Speak softly and carry the best tech: How to get an ‘in’ with Big Oil

 But Greiner still had to face some skepticism from users.
 “Some employees thought this was going to be ‘big brother’ watching them, and they weren’t happy about that.
 But what they quickly found out, is that it’s making their jobs easier.
 Some of these sites are so remote, it’s a two-hour drive each way.
 Now if there’s a security concern, they can just get on their app and say, my site’s intact.”
 Technicians got back their weekends and the company saved on overtime and holiday pay.

 And the savings have been immense.
 The company was paying more than $200,000 a day for manned security – security that was susceptible to sleep, boredom and the elements.
-With the V5 PSU, Greiner was saving the company nearly $70 million annually, money that could be reinvested in R&D, safety and personnel.
+With the V5 PSU, Greiner was saving the company nearly $70 million the first year, money that could be reinvested in R&D, safety and personnel.

 From Greiner’s perspective, the solution was not a one-and-done-deal, but a source of ongoing revenue from monitoring via Solbreez’s data-centers.
 Greiner is able to offer remote guarding, alert monitoring, and power/health monitoring; the company is thrilled to gain his expertise and performance guarantee at a fraction of what they were paying for manned security.
 This also gives Greiner ongoing access to decision-makers when updated technology is available.